Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2018--sample-paper-5.md

 <div class='workings'>
 <div class='working'>

-In an equilateral triangle all three sides are equal in length.
+In equilateral triangle all three sides are equal in length.

 As per the diagram,